How Does Plastic Recycling Help the Environment

 What do the plastic recycling symbols mean?

-High-Density Polyethylene is widely recycled.
+HDPE (High-Density Polyethylene) is widely recycled. |

-Polypropylene is hard or not possible to recycle, so it’s best to try to reuse or avoid it.
-Polypropylene will usually be used in Tupperware and disposable cups.
+PP (Low-Density Polyethylene) will usually be used in Tupperware and disposable cups.
+It's hard or not possible to recycle, so it’s best to try to reuse or avoid it. |

 Buxton water site maintains platinum status for its caring for water approach